 Before contacting us regarding your specific billing concern we encourage you to read our Billing FAQ, which is a compiled list of the most commonly asked questions and answers our department receives from patients.

 How much will it cost to see the dermatologist?

-The cost of your visit with your dermatologist will vary depending on the type of visit and scope of treatment involved.
+The cost of your visit with your dermatologist will vary depending on the type of visit and the scope of treatment involved.
 You can expect to be charged for an office visit which entails a discussion with the doctor for the reason for the visit, an exam of the area involved, and a brief to an extensive history of the nature of your concern.
 Any test and/or procedure that may be performed during this encounter will be billed at an additional charge(s).
-Should you request additional information at the time of your visit or before an upcoming procedure/surgery, our staff is available to provide a benefit check and discuss your potential out of pocket costs.
+Should you request additional information at the time of your visit or before an upcoming procedure/surgery, our staff is available to provide a benefits check and discuss your potential out-of-pocket costs.

 How do you decide how much to charge?